U.S. trade panel opens patent probe into Google speakers after Sonos complaint

 But companies subject to the bans are often able to keep importing products by redesigning them to avoid using patented technology.

+Sonos spokeswoman Erin Pategas said the company was pleased that the ITC will investigate “all of our claims asserting Google blatantly infringed our intellectual property.
+We’ll fully cooperate throughout the duration of the investigation and feel confident about the merits of our case.”

-Sonos had no immediate comment on Thursday.
-But the company, whose business centers on premium home speaker devices, has said Google copied its technology for connecting together multiple speakers during partnership discussions.
+The maker of premium home speaker devices has said Google copied its technology for connecting together multiple speakers during partnership discussions.
 Some Sonos speakers include voice assistant technology from Google and Amazon.com Inc.

 Google separately sells its own Nest smart speakers, many of which are more affordable than Sonos speakers and also include Google Assistant technology and multi-device connection capabilities.